Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/power intelligence management protocol.md

 #### Availability and reliability requirements

-PIMP systems shall achieve minimum availability and reliability targets specified in Table 4 to ensure consistent coordination capabilities for critical infrastructure operations.
+PSWD systems shall achieve minimum availability and reliability targets specified in Table 4 to ensure consistent coordination capabilities for critical infrastructure operations.

 **Table 4 — Availability and reliability requirements**